 Join RISE for a community planting of "Greater Rockaway" Coastal Resilience Plan.
 To strengthen our natural protective buffer of dunes, we are establishing native grasses and shrubs along the east end of the Rockaways.

-Adults and children are welcome to participate, and students may receive community service hours for their efforts!
+All are welcome to participate, and students may receive community service hours for their efforts!
+Please dress accordingly.
+Registration is encouraged.

 Special thanks to National Fish and Wildlife Foundation.